manassaloi/manassaloi.github.io/_posts/2020-01-25-career-frameworks.markdown

 ---
 layout: post
-title:  "[Frameworks] 92 Frameworks for your career"
+title:  "[Frameworks] 97 Frameworks for your career"

 ---

+(Last updated: 11 Oct 2022)

 Important frameworks/models/ideas I learned in the last few years which have helped me in my professional life: